Geraldine Duque: Miss Venezuela 2016

 Geraldine was also shortlisted as one of the official candidates for Miss Miranda 2016 contest, representing the Lander municipality, heading for Miss Venezuela 2016.
 However, she did not advance in the qualifying rounds.

 Miss Supranational Venezuela 2017

 Duque was the one who applied herself directly to the international organization of Miss Supranational, acquiring the rights to the franchise for her participation to represent Venezuela in the Miss Supranational 2017 competition.

 Miss Supranational 2017

 She represented Venezuela in the Miss Supranational 2017 pageant, which was held on December 1, 2017 at the MOSIR Arena, in Krynica-Zdrój, Poland.
 For her typical costume, Geraldine chose to represent an allegory of the orchid, the Venezuelan national flower.
-However, Duque could not qualify in the semifinalists group, this being the sixth and last time that the South American nation failed in this feat.
+However, Duque could not qualify in the semifinalists group; this, at the time, being the sixth and last time that the South American nation failed in this feat until Rossana Fiorini do so in 2024.

 However, Duque won the special awards for Best Talent Show, thanks to a flamenco demonstration and Best Gala Dress, as Miss Elegance.